 - Loans: If you don’t have any savings or assets, you can borrow the money from someone who does, such as a bank or lending institution.
 Likely, your startup will not be in a position to take out a business loan, so your personal credit history will be used to determine your worthiness.
-As a last ditch effort, you can also finance your app with credit cards – sometime an entrepreneur has to make tough decisions to move forward.
+As a last-ditch effort, you can also finance your app with credit cards – sometimes an entrepreneur has to make tough decisions to move forward.

 Once you have completed initial testing and have collected a significant quantity of data that supports your concept, you can start seeking outside funding.
 However, at this point, you still aren’t ready to approach angel investors and VCs.
 Instead, identify what it would take to move your app into the next stage and look for initial seed funding through:

 - Family and Friends – I already know what just went through your mind.
 You just said to yourself, “There’s no way I would go begging my family and friends for money to start my app.”
 That’s a very emotional reaction, but not the thought process of a committed app entrepreneur.
 You’re not ‘begging’ your friends, you are offering an opportunity to be a part of something great.
 Many people advise against doing business with family and friends, as it can cause issues in the relationship if any disagreements arise.
 In reality though, there are thousands and thousands of family-owned businesses throughout the country who have issues like every other family but otherwise work together for their own financial gain.
 It can be difficult to get a stranger to believe in you and your app idea.
 Sometimes the only people who will believe in you are the people who know you personally and know how passionate you are about your business.